 Twitter is one of those social channels that is either ideal to develop a brand voice and a social media presence for your audience – or it isn’t.
 That being said, the sheer size of the platform (328 million active monthly users) combined with its design to be a fast-paced, “let’s see what’s hot and trending” sort of network, Twitter can in fact be a great B2B marketing platform for the purpose of raising brand awareness if you have a lot of blog content that you want to spread far and wide quickly.

 B2B marketers are indeed very active on Twitter for these top of the funnel (ToFU) purposes.
 In fact, the platform is the second most popular B2B marketing platform, according to the DemandWave 2016 State of B2B Digital Marketing Report.

 (Image source: go.demandwave.com)

-However, although you will be in good company sharing your content regularly on Twitter, the sheer amount of content on the site makes it quite a competitive environment.
-In order to get noticed, you’ll need to be making good use of #hashtags to ensure that those professionals out there searching for a service like yours will be able to find you.
+However, although you will be in good company sharing your content regularly on Twitter with your social media accounts, the sheer amount of content on the site makes it quite a competitive environment.
+In order to get noticed, you, and/or your sales and marketing teams will need to be making good use of #hashtags to ensure that those professionals out there searching for a service like yours will be able to find you.

 Engagement is also key on Twitter – B2B marketers who take the time to interact with followers tend to get rewarded the most.
 So, if you do choose to build Twitter into your social media marketing strategy, be sure to get involved in as many places as you can and that you’re not only encouraging a one-sided conversation.